The Green Hornet (TV series): Differences from radio version

 As with the later years of the radio version, secretary Lenore "Casey" Case (played by Wende Wagner) is again aware of Reid's secret, and the Hornet also has a confidant within the law enforcement community, but now he is District Attorney Frank P. Scanlon (played by Walter Brooke).
-This character was changed from the original's police commissioner because the Batman TV series was already using a man in that post as the hero's official contact, and William Dozier, the executive producer of both programs, wanted to downplay comparisons between the two shows.
+This character was changed from the original's police commissioner because the Batman TV series was already using Commissioner Jim Gordon (played by Neil Hamilton) as the hero's official contact, and William Dozier, the executive producer of both programs, wanted to downplay comparisons between the two shows.

 Michael Axford (Lloyd Gough), the bodyguard turned reporter of the radio series, is now solely a police reporter for The Daily Sentinel, the newspaper owned by Britt Reid/the Green Hornet.
 The first episode, "The Silent Gun", provides a connection between the radio and the TV series, as Axford reminds Reid of the "old days" when he lived in the same apartment with Reid's father, which hints that Reid's father may have been the Green Hornet of the radio series.
 In this series, Reid owned a television station as well.

 There were visual differences as well.
 Promotional artwork for the radio program and the comic books of the day depicted the Hornet wearing a mask that covered all of his face below the eyes (the two Universal Studios Saturday matinee serials contained a full face mask with eye holes) while Kato wore goggles.
 Here, both men wear masks that cover only the upper portions of their faces.
 These masks initially had a stylized angularity that soon proved problematic: neither man could see much.
 They were soon replaced with masks molded to the performers' faces.

 In a technological update, the Hornet carried a telescoping device called the Hornet's Sting, which projected ultrasonic soundwaves.
 He most frequently used it to open locked doors, although he was also seen using it to set things on fire (presumably by vibrating them and causing heat through friction) and to threaten criminals to get information.
 In the episode "The Secret of the Sally Bell", the Hornet used it to explode the thug's gun, causing the thug to fall and suffer a concussion, resulting in the criminal's being hospitalized.
 He also had a Hornet knockout gas gun.

-The television version Kato used green "sleeve darts" to give him a ranged attack he could use to counter enemies both at a distance and in hand-to-hand combat.
+In the television version, Kato used green "sleeve darts" to give him a ranged attack he could use to counter enemies both at a distance and in hand-to-hand combat.
 The impression Bruce Lee made at the time is demonstrated by Kato's Revenge Featuring the Green Hornet, a TV series tie-in coloring book produced by Watkins & Strathmore.